edmalaker/32hertz/README.md

 # 32hertz

-This is my code for my home page at 32hertz.com.
-I use wordpress and bootstrap.
+This is my theme for WordPress.